Enhancing Human Pose Estimation in Ancient Vase Paintings via Perceptually-grounded Style Transfer Learning

 \section{Conclusion}

-We presented a 2-step training approach to using style transfer and transfer learning in combination with perceptual consistency for enhancing pose estimation in ancient Greek vase paintings.
-We show that using styled transfer learning as a domain adaptation technique for such data significantly improves the performance of state-of-the-art pose estimation models on unlabelled data by~6\% mean average precision (mAP) as well as mean average recall (mAR).
-We also analysed the impact of styles as progressive learning in a comprehensive manner showing that models do learn generic domain styles.
-We showed experimentally that our proposed method outperforms their counterparts for human pose estimation.
+We presented a two-stage training approach for using style transfer and transfer learning in combination with perceptual consistency to improve pose estimation in ancient Greek vase paintings.
+We show that the use of styled transfer learning as a domain adaptation technique for such data significantly improves the performance of state-of-the-art pose estimation models on unlabelled data by~6\,\% mean average precision (mAP) as well as mean average recall (mAR).
+We also analysed the impact of styles as progressive learning in a comprehensive manner showing that models learn generic domain styles.
+We experimentally showed that our proposed method outperforms their corresponding counterparts for human pose estimation.
+In general, our method can be applied to diverse unlabelled datasets without explicit supervised learning.
+Our method also provides a way for exploring diverse cross-domain datasets with low or no labels using human poses as a tool.
 Finally, we also show that our method can be used for pose-based image retrieval and discovery of similar, relevant poses and corresponding scenes in collections such as ancient Greek vase paintings.
-In general, our method shows potential and can be applied to diverse unlabelled datasets without explicit supervised learning.
-Additionally, with a modest number of annotations and enforcing perceptual consistency, our method can achieve performance improvement.
-Subsequently, our method provides a way for exploring diverse cross domain datasets with low or no labels using human poses as a tool.
+For future work, we plan to a) introduce the geometric structures of vases in COCO and Styled-COCO datasets as an augmentation technique during training, b) use shape information of the persons into our framework or using segmentation as a prior for vase paintings.